 Readers Question: Can inflation cause a recession?

-- Often inflation occurs due to rapid economic growth.
-If economic growth is too high, this can prove unsustainable and lead to a ‘boom and bust’ economic cycle.
-In other words, the inflationary growth is often followed by a recession.
+- It is also possible inflation can indirectly cause a recession.
+If economic growth is too high, this can cause higher inflation and the growth can prove unsustainable and lead to a ‘boom and bust’ economic cycle.
+In other words, inflationary growth is often followed by a recession.

 If there is a rapid rise in commodity prices, then consumers will see a fall in disposable income (aggregate supply will shift to the left).
 This squeeze on living standards can lead to lower growth and aggregate demand.
 Firms will also face rising transport costs, they may respond by cutting down on investment.
 This is another factor that may push the economy into recession.